AdobeDocs/analytics.en/help/import/data-sources/manage.md

 Beyond these reasons, all data source categories and types that you can choose are effectively identical.
 Pick the category and type that best represents your purpose for using data sources.

 With the retiring of [Full processing data sources](full-processing-eol.md), several categories and types cannot be selected.
-If you select a full processing data source type, the **[!UICONTROL Activate]** button is greyed out.
+If you select a full processing data source type, the **[!UICONTROL Activate]** button is grayed out.

 ## File Log